it-dept-cis/RABET-V-Pilot/docs/source/Security_Services_Capability_Maturity_Index/System_Availability_Requirements.md

 ## Maturity Level 3

-### Digitally Sign Sensitive Information in Transit
+### Establish DDoS Mitigation Services With a Third-Party DDoS Mitigation Provider

-Sensitive data should be digitally signed by its originator and verified by all components which read, store, or process the data.
+Obtain third-party DDoS mitigation services.

->The integrity of election data must be maintained throughout its lifecycle.
+> A number of DDoS protection services have made their offerings available to election jurisdictions.
+Whether free or at a cost, these services can be very helpful to protect the most critical internet-connected election functions.

-Applies to: All components
+Applies to: Hosted components

 Method: Copy

->Reference: CIS Security Best Practices for Non-Voting Election Technology 4.2.2
+> Reference: CIS Security Best Practices for Non-Voting Election Technology 1.5.6